 Matthew Peters knows this all too well.
 Matthew drank regularly and eventually sought help at a local substance abuse clinic.
 There, he was diagnosed with major depressive disorder—“which was good,” he says.
 “What is less good is that I was given a prescription for Valium to treat my insomnia.”
 While his diagnosis opened up the possibilities for finally finding relief from his distress, Valium opened up new possibilities for addiction.
 And despite being aware of his illnesses and actively seeking help, real help was hard to find.

 “The most difficult part of finding successful treatment was going through all the failed attempts to treat one condition without treating the other,” Matthew says.
 “I have been through countless detoxes and rehabs, and a few psychiatric wards over the years.
 Most of these treated either alcoholism or depression, but seldom both at once.”
 Indeed, while 8.9 million adults in the US are struggling with co-occurring mental health and substance use disorders, only 7.4% of them are receiving treatment for both conditions.

 The Benefits of Long-Term Dual Diagnosis Treatment Centers

-Unfortunately, the scarcity of true dual diagnosis treatment programs means that the suffering of millions of people is unnecessarily prolonged.
+Unfortunately, the scarcity of true dual diagnosis treatment centers means that the suffering of millions of people is unnecessarily prolonged.
 Even those who dedicate themselves entirely to their mental health or addiction program too often find themselves unable to make meaningful, sustainable progress because the full scope of their illness is not being adequately addressed.